 You know, I'm just trying to understand.

-Now with John Solomon's big breaking news report, uh, Danielle, and you know, we've got a lot of breaking news reports from John Solomon, but not the least of which is every single person.
+Now with John Solomon's big breaking news report, Danielle, and, you know, we've got a lot of breaking news reports from John Solomon, but not the least of which is every single person, we had documented evidence that the Russian dossier of Hillary Clinton was known to everyone before they put in the first FISA warrant.

-So that would mean as a matter of law that they presented false, unverified information to a Pfizer court judge in their application, and remember it was McCabe that said no there would be no Pfizer without the dossier.
+So that would mean, as a matter of law, that they presented false, unverified information to a FISA court judge in their application.

-And they put they purposely lied to the Pfizer court judges.
+And they purposely lied to the FISA court judges.

 What's the penalty for that, Danielle?